kennethshsu/Colonizer/README.md

 Games should be loaded using the GameBoards.xlsx file, 1 game per row.

-For example, if we are trying to load this game as game 1:
+For example, if we are trying to load this game that I actually played on [Colonist](https://colonist.io) as game 1 :

 ![_](https://github.com/kennethshsu/Colonizer/blob/main/ReadMe%20Support/Setup%20Example.png)